ggerganov/llama.cpp/docs/android.md

 [Termux](https://termux.dev/en/) is an Android terminal emulator and Linux environment app (no root required).
 As of writing, Termux is available experimentally in the Google Play Store; otherwise, it may be obtained directly from the project repo or on F-Droid.

-With Termux, you can install and run `llama.cpp` as if the environment were Linux.
+With Termux, you can install and run `jarvis.cpp` as if the environment were Linux.
 Once in the Termux shell:

 ```
 $ apt update && apt upgrade -y
 $ apt install git cmake
 ```

-Then, follow the [build instructions](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md), specifically for CMake.
+Then, follow the [build instructions](https://github.com/ggerganov/jarvis.cpp/blob/master/docs/build.md), specifically for CMake.

 Once the binaries are built, download your model of choice (e.g., from Hugging Face).
 It's recommended to place it in the `~/` directory for best performance: